Sahil321-coder-code/RasBuddy/JOURNAL.md

 argos-translate --install translate-hi_en.argosmodel
 06
 ```
-**Total time spent: 7.5h**
+**Total time spent: 7h**

 # May 31st: Python Programming Completed and the Project also Completed!

 So, I have yesterday made the Python Programming but half and now I am completing it and also adding advaced features like Music, Time, Wetaher, etc.To know more features stay  tuned for the final prototype, it will be made if my project gets approved!
-And also make sure you are well known to python programming, beacuse you need to have a proper knowledge of python for this project, to resolve error, & queries, etc. So, best of luck for your project.!
+And also make sure you are well known to python programming, beacuse you need to have a proper knowledge of python for this project, to resolve error, & queries, etc. So, best of luck for your project.!This project will be a great step into my whole projects career

-# Below is the folder structure.
-Your folder structure for Raspberry Pi Imager should resemble this, and also unzip the VOSK model file as specified in the structure.
+*Below is the folder structure.
+Your folder structure for Raspberry Pi Imager should resemble this, and also unzip the VOSK model file as specified in the structure*

 So, today is the last day, and  I have successfully completed the Python Programming.
 The file of Python Programming is given in the Important Files > Program files > ( Here you will get the file )